 AMVETS isn’t the only veteran organization we care about.
 We want to be able to reach veterans everywhere, no matter where they are.
 That’s why we also provide donations to organizations such as Veteran Sisters, Veterans Cannabis Project, Weed for Warriors Project, Wounded Warrior Project, and Hero Grown.

 It’s impossible for many of us to understand the depth of trauma that many veterans continue to face long after combat has ended.
 That’s why the makers of the documentary “From Shock to Awe” set out to explore the journey of two U.S. soldiers who discovered treatment and healing through the use of psychedelics.

 Matt Kahl and Mike Cooley found their lives shattered by the trauma of war.
 Between anxiety, fear, depression, anger, and an overall inability to find an equilibrium in society and with their families, they were desperate for relief but unable to find success with any pharmaceuticals or traditional therapy methods.
 Both vets first began to use cannabis as an alternative; eventually, in search of deeper healing, they turned to ayahuasca, a psychoactive brew commonly used as a spiritual medicine by indigenous Amazonian tribes.

-Learn about the rest of Matt and Mike’s journeys in "From Shock to Awe", premiering in select theaters on November 12.
-Check their website to find a showing near you, or you can also host your own screening for you and your friends.
+Learn about the rest of Matt and Mike’s journeys in "From Shock to Awe."
+Check their website to watch the video.
 Additionally, you can make a financial donation to the Multidisciplinary Association for Psychedelic Studies to support their scientific research into the therapeutic uses of psychedelics for veterans.